 Special Educational Needs and Disability (SEND) Information Report

-Provision at The Hurst Community College.
+Provision at The Hurst School.

-The Hurst Community College is a mainstream setting for 11 – 16 year olds.
+The Hurst School is a mainstream setting for 11 – 16 year olds.
 We are an inclusive school where a range of special educational needs and disabilities are catered for.
 We also liaise closely with the local primary schools and colleges to support pupils during times of change, whether they are joining or leaving us.

 How does the school know if children/young people need extra help?

 The Learning Support Department liaise with the feeder primary schools in the summer term when children are in Year 6 to gain information on the individual needs and support that may be required or continuation of provision already in place.

 Within the first few weeks at The Hurst, Year 7 pupils complete Cognitive Ability Tests (CATs) which help to identify any issues with verbal and non-verbal communication and processing skills.
 Pupils also complete the Hodder Group and Salford Reading Tests together with the Vernon Spelling test.
 These tests are recommended by Hampshire County Council and are widely used in many schools.
 The results will help us to identify pupils who may have a special educational need and indicate the type of provision that may be required e.g. reading/ spelling support.

 Throughout Key Stage 3 and 4 (from Year 7 to 11) pupils are identified in a number of ways:

 - Parents may raise concerns about their child’s progress.

 - All teaching staff are responsible for the progress of SEN pupils under the Teaching Standards and have received training on identifying and supporting these pupils.
 Any continued concerns are passed to a member of the Learning Support Department.